What Is Lyocell?

 - Lyocell is considered a sustainable fabric because it is made from wood (in the case of TENCEL, from sustainable sources) and is therefore, biodegradable and compostable

-- Lyocell can be blended with other fabrics like cotton, polyester, acrylic, wool, and silk
+- Lyocell can be blended with other fabrics like cotton, polyester, acrylic, ethical wool, and peace silk

 - Lyocell is breathable, strong and gentle on skin with a soft, silky texture

 - Lyocell is stretchy and is efficient at absorbing moisture, making it a great option for activewear

 - Unlike viscose and other types of rayon, lyocell is made using a “closed loop” process which means that the chemicals used in production do not get released into the environment

 - While lyocell by itself is compostable, if blended with other synthetic fibers, the new fabric will not be compostable

 - Lyocell uses a lot of energy to produce